kushsirohi123/kushsirohirepo/_pages/2022-08-28-APCSPvocab.md

 ### HTML - Hyper Text Markup Language
 ### if statement - conditional statement that decided wether something runs.
 Very versatile
 ### Def- makes a function, which is essentially resuable code
+### API - application programming interface, it is a way for the computer for communicate with each other

 >